aleungplants/tribulus-c4-evolution/README.md

-# Data for Leung et al. unpublished manuscript
+# Data for Leung et al. accepted at Plant Cell & Environment

+The below data are now added combined to a single data.xlsx file and are also uploaded to the supplemental data of the paper.

 NA in any data file indicates that the value was not determined.